ozanh/ugo/README.md

 `uGO` name comes from the initials of my daughter's, wife's and my name.
 It is not related with Go.

-I needed a faster embedded scripting language with runtime error handling for distributed embedded database applications.
+I needed a faster embedded scripting language with runtime error handling.

 ## Quick Start